8) Provisions (other than employee benefits)

 c) Receive the interest at a later date.

-During the year ended March 31, 2024, Fully compulsory convertible debentures (FCCDs) held by IFC have been converted into one equity share of face value of ' 1 each at a premium of ' 237.15 per equity share and the interest liability of ' 1,474.56 outstanding in books on the date of conversion has been paid from the IPO proceeds."
+During the year ended March 31, 2024, Fully compulsory convertible debentures (FCCDs) held by IFC had been converted into one equity share of face value of ' 1 each at a premium of ' 237.15 per equity share and the interest liability of ' 1,474.56 outstanding in books on the date of conversion has been paid from the IPO proceeds.

 (c) Non Convertible Debentures (unsecured)